apaks/twitter-data-mining/README.md

 # twitter-data-mining
-> My first DS project
+> more description coming soon

 **Fetch tweets using _Tweepy_**